OneTrueKirk/onetruekirk.github.io/index.md

 **Published articles by topic**

 *Stablecoins*
+- [Would you like FRIes with that? stablecoin niches and supply sources](https://medium.com/@kirkhutchison/would-you-like-fries-with-that-2595e15190c6).
+An overview of the collateral types we want to support with FRI.
 - [Introducing the Rari Dollar](https://medium.com/@kirkhutchison/introducing-the-rari-dollar-ea6fd4e97c54).
 We're not using this name anymore, open to good suggestions.
 In the meantime our working title is FRI, the Funding Rate Index.
 - [Let a Thousand Stablecoins Bloom](https://medium.com/@kirkhutchison/let-a-thousand-stablecoins-bloom-ae01aaf15a73).
 Why stablecoin diversity is a good thing.